Federal Hall: 1930s to 1950s

-In 1939, after the government announced plans to demolish the Subtreasury building, a group called Federal Hall Memorial Associates raised money to prevent the building's demolition.
+In 1939, after the government announced plans to demolish the Subtreasury building, a group called Federal Hall Memorial Associates raised money to prevent this.
 On April 29, 1939, Secretary of the Interior Harold L. Ickes announced that the Subtreasury would become a historic site.
 The building was designated as Federal Hall Memorial National Historic Site on May 26, 1939, and an information bureau opened on the rotunda floor, with exhibits related to finance and the 1939 New York World's Fair.
-The next month, the National Park Service took over the Subtreasury building.
+The next month, the National Park Service (NPS) took over the Subtreasury building.
 The memorial commemorated the first building on the site, rather than the extant Subtreasury building.
 Due to the building's status as a "national shrine", it did not accommodate governmental offices.
 After several months of negotiations, Federal Hall Memorial Associates was allowed to operate the interior as a museum in January 1940.
 The memorial opened on Washington's Birthday, February 22, 1940.
 The New York Herald Tribune said that, within the United States, Federal Hall Memorial was only matched by Mount Vernon and Independence Hall "in historical interest".

-The building celebrated its 100th anniversary on Washington's Birthday in 1942.
-Among the other events that took place at Federal Hall Memorial in the early 1940s were sales of World War II war bonds, Constitution Day celebrations, rallies in support of the United Service Organizations, and stamp sales.
-Federal Hall Memorial continued to be used for events in the 1950s, including a blood donation drive and a Salvation Army donation drive.
+The building celebrated its 100th anniversary on Washington's Birthday, February 22, 1942.
+Among the other events at Federal Hall Memorial in the early 1940s were sales of World War II war bonds, Constitution Day celebrations, rallies in support of the United Service Organizations, and stamp sales.
+Events in the 1950s included a blood donation drive and a Salvation Army donation drive.
 In 1952, the United States House of Representatives' Subcommittee of the Interior voted to permit the rehabilitation of Federal Hall.
 The John Peter Zenger Room, a journalism exhibit, was dedicated at Federal Hall in April 1953.
 The next year, the U.S. government relocated the building's original wrought-iron fence into the basement because the Tennessee marble under it had started to buckle.